Azeret/galIMF/README.md

    - [Acknowledgment](https://github.com/Azeret/galIMF#acknowledgment)

 ## Overview

 GalIMF stands for the Galaxy-wide Initial Mass Function originated from the Integrated-Galactic-IMF (IGIMF) theory [Kroupa & Weidner (2003)](https://ui.adsabs.harvard.edu/abs/2003ApJ...598.1076K/abstract).

 GalIMF version 1.0 (with a companion paper [Yan, Jerabkova, Kroupa 2017](https://ui.adsabs.harvard.edu/abs/2017A%26A...607A.126Y/abstract)).
 It is a Python 3 module that compute galaxy-wide initial stellar mass functions based on locally derived empirical constraints following the IGIMF theory ([Weidner et al. 2013](http://adsabs.harvard.edu/abs/2013MNRAS.436.3309W); [Kroupa et al. 2013](http://adsabs.harvard.edu/abs/2013pss5.book..115K)).

-GalIMF version 1.1 (with a companion paper Yan et al. 2019, submitted).
+GalIMF version 1.1 (with a companion paper [Yan et al. 2019](https://ui.adsabs.harvard.edu/abs/2019A%26A...629A..93Y/abstract)).
 It is a Python 3 module that couples the IGIMF theory with galaxy chemical evolution.

 ## Scientific motivation

 The initial stellar mass function (IMF) can be defined as a mass distribution of stars formed during one star formation event in a region of approximately the size of 1 pc.
 The stellar IMF, therefore, dictates the number of supernova explosions, the chemical enrichment, how bright the stellar population and unresolved objects are and many other issues which affect directly or indirectly a vast majority of astrophysical fields.

 Despite ongoing research, we still cannot formulate and predict the IMF self-consistently.
 Therefore it is necessary to look at the empirical evidence which might help us to understand the IMF.

 One possible way of doing so is to look at Galactic star forming regions and try to estimate the shape of the IMF as is done by [Marks et al. (2012)](https://ui.adsabs.harvard.edu/abs/2012MNRAS.422.2246M/abstract).
 Then we can look at whole galaxies which can have very different chemical compositions and very different densities and other physical parameters.
 For a galaxy, we can measure the emitted light and we can try to constrain the total mass and deduce the composite galaxy-wide IMF.
 For example, one could use the Hα EW and galaxy color as in [Hoversten & Glazebrook (2008)](http://adsabs.harvard.edu/abs/2008ApJ...675..163H) or the ratio between Hα and UV luminosity as in [Lee et al. (2009)](http://adsabs.harvard.edu/abs/2009ApJ...706..599L).

 And now here comes the question:

 1. If we take the locally constrained empirical laws and integrate them so we create this galaxy-wide IMF, will we get the same as the locally constrained stellar IMF?
 If yes, well it would be great and if not we can learn something more about the local IMF based on other galaxies.
 To help with exactly this problem we present this Python module GalIMF.
 And indeed, [Yan, Jerabkova, Kroupa (2017)](https://ui.adsabs.harvard.edu/abs/2017A%26A...607A.126Y/abstract) demonstrated that the observations are consistent with prediction given by the IGIMF theory.
 2. Since the galaxy-wide IMF systematical vary with the galactic properties (see [Development](https://github.com/Azeret/galIMF#development) below),  the galaxy evolution history should be different from the estimates applying the canonical invariant IMF.
 What would be the influence of such a modification and what are the new implications?
-This is exactly what we are trying to answer in our new Yan et al. (2019, in prepare) paper.
+This is exactly what we are trying to answer in [Yan, Zhiqiang; Jerabkova, Tereza; Kroupa, Pavel; Vazdekis, Alejandro (2019)](https://ui.adsabs.harvard.edu/abs/2019A%26A...629A..93Y/abstract).

 ## The galaxy-wide IMF generator

 The module calculating the galaxy-wide IMF is described here while more detailed comments can be found in the source code together with the support PDF file ([supplementary-document-galimf.pdf](https://github.com/Azeret/galIMF/blob/master/supplementary-document-galimf.pdf)), where all equations are derived in detail and labeled in a consistent way with the source code [galIMF.py](https://github.com/Azeret/galIMF/blob/master/galIMF.py).

 An example file, [example_galaxy.py](https://github.com/Azeret/galIMF/blob/master/example_galaxy.py), is provided for a quick test and also serve as an easy entrance for the most basic usage of [galIMF.py](https://github.com/Azeret/galIMF/blob/master/galIMF.py).